eggjs/egg-security/README.md

 ### Disable security precautions

-If you want to disable some security precautions, set `enable` porperty to 'false' directly.
+To disable some security precautions, set `enable` property to 'false' directly.

 For example, disable xframe defense: